M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Conclusions and Future Works

 \section{Conclusions and Future Works}

-This paper proposes M2I2HA, a novel multi-modal object detection method based on hypergraph attention, designed for target recognition under challenging sensing conditions such as low illumination, overexposure, and small objects.
-By fusing information from different modalities, M2I2HA significantly improves detection accuracy while maintaining real-time processing capability, thereby enhancing perception performance in adverse environments.
-The core components of M2I2HA include the Intra-Hypergraph Enhancement module and the Inter-Hypergraph Fusion module, which respectively model and enhance feature relationships within and across modalities.
-In addition, the multi-modal feature dynamic allocation and fusion enhancement mechanism effectively improve the network's generalization ability, robustness against environmental noise, and adaptive fusion capability, while mitigating the information bottleneck in deep networks.
-These modules substantially boost the detection performance of the network together.
-Extensive experiments on multiple public datasets and comparisons with various state-of-the-art methods demonstrate the superior performance of M2I2HA.
-Compared with the models based on Transformer and State Space, this method not only improves the detection accuracy but also requires fewer computing resources and shorter processing time, making it highly suitable for real-time applications in fields such as national defense and industrial inspection.
+This paper proposes M2I2HA, a novel hypergraph attention-based multi-modal object detection framework designed for robust target recognition under challenging conditions.
+M2I2HA incorporates two core components: the Intra-Hypergraph Enhancement (IHE) and Inter-Hypergraph Fusion (IHF) modules, which model and strengthen fine-grained feature relationships within and across modalities, respectively.
+Furthermore, an adaptive dynamic feature allocation and fusion mechanism is introduced to mitigate deep-network information bottlenecks and enhance resilience against environmental noise.
+Extensive experiments on public datasets demonstrate that M2I2HA is highly competitive against the current state-of-the-art methods.
+Crucially, it achieves superior accuracy with lower computational overhead, making it highly suitable for real-time edge applications.
+Future work will extend M2I2HA to broader modalities and advanced lightweight backbones.

-In future work, we will further explore the integration of additional modalities (e.g., point clouds, depth information, optical flow) within the M2I2HA framework, continue to optimize the model for improved performance, and actively investigate the potential of combining other advanced algorithms (such as Mamba) with our architecture.